shubhamkarnalkar/odata_model_generator/README.md

 You must specify exactly one of `-c` or `-g`.

-#### ⚠️ Automatic typeId assignment for Hive
+#### ⚠️ Hive annotation logic

+- Hive annotations are only added if the class is present in `hive.csv`.
-If a class is missing a `typeId` in `hive.csv`, the generator will:
+- If a class is present in `hive.csv` but the `typeId` is missing, the generator will:
   - Print a warning in the console.
   - Assign the next available `typeId` by scanning all `@HiveType(typeId: ...)` annotations in your `lib/models` folder.
   - Ensure every generated class gets a unique `typeId` and you are notified of the assignment.
+- If a class is not present in `hive.csv`, no Hive annotation or import will be added for that class.

 ### 1. Installation